unpoly/unpoly/src/unpoly/pages/focus.md

 - Focus the overlay element.

-### Focus is trapped within an overlay
+### Focus is trapped within an overlay {#overlay-focus-trap}

+By default focus is trapped for all overlays except [popups](/layer-terminology#available-modes).
-Moving the focus outside the overlay will immediately re-focus it.
+Moving a trapped focus outside the overlay will immediately re-focus it.
 This prevents keyboard users from accidentally skipping to content from other layers.

 Occasionally the focus trap may conflict with overlays opened by overlays opened by other JavaScript libraries.
 You can address this by configuring `up.layer.config.foreignOverlaySelectors`.

+To disable focus trapping entirely, configure `up.layer.config.overlay.trapFocus = false` or open the overlay with `{ trapFocus: false }`.

 ### When an overlay is updated